Awaiz-Malik/Simple-Linear_Regression-Using-NumPy-and-Scikit-Learn/README.md

 # Simple Linear-Regression Using NumPy and Scikit-Learn
 ## Modelling Linear Regression on X and Y Values from **.csv** file
-This markdown file explains the implementation of Simple Linear Regression to a dataset using two different methods.
+This Project explains the implementation of Simple Linear Regression to a dataset using two different methods.

 ## Method 1: Scikit-Learn Library
 The first method uses the built-in linear regression model from the scikit-learn library to train the dataset.
 The following steps are followed: